CREDIT KARMA UK Job Applicant Privacy Notice

 6. WHERE THE PERSONAL DATA IS STORED AND SENT

 Our parent company, Credit Karma, Inc., is based in the US.
 When we transfer your personal data to the US, this will be in accordance with a data sharing agreement based on the standard contractual clauses approved by the European Commission.

 Other examples of situations where data might be transferred outside the EEA are where we use cloud-based technology or a data centre or backup facility overseas.
 People in other countries may also need to access data for purposes such as technical support or system development and testing.

 While countries within the European Union all ensure a high standard of data protection law, some parts of the world may not provide the same level of legal protection in relation to personal data.
 As a result, when we do send personal data overseas, we will make sure that suitable safeguards are in place to protect the information.
-These safeguards include the standard contractual clauses approved by the European Commission and Privacy Shield.
+These safeguards include the standard contractual clauses approved by the European Commission and the additional technical and organisational safeguards we have put in place.

 7. HOW LONG THE PERSONAL DATA IS KEPT FOR

 To enable us to deal with any queries or issues that may arise from the job application process, we will, unless otherwise stated in this privacy notice, retain your personal details in our records for a period of six months from the date that we formally notify you of our decision.
 Certain details, such as name and adjustments for disability or health conditions might be retained for longer for regulatory reasons and potential litigation up to six years.

 8. YOUR RIGHTS IN RESPECT OF THE PERSONAL DATA THAT WE HOLD ABOUT YOU